sebasmonia/datum/README.md

 * Support as many database engines as possible
 * Play nicely with Emacs' SQLi mode

-It is an attempt at a cleaner version of [sqlcmdline](https://github.com/sebasmonia/sqlcmdline/), which was born as a quick replacement for [sqlcmd](https://docs.microsoft.com/en-us/sql/tools/sqlcmd-utility).
-Over time I added support for other DB engines but it was never intended for full compatibility.
+Datum is an attempt at a cleaner version of [sqlcmdline](https://github.com/sebasmonia/sqlcmdline/), which in turn was born as a quick replacement for [sqlcmd](https://docs.microsoft.com/en-us/sql/tools/sqlcmd-utility).
+Over time `sqlcmdline` gained support for more DB engines and other features, but it was never intended for use other than MSSQL.
 Datum was built from scratch keeping in mind some of the limitations in sqlcmdline, but also trying very hard to avoid the second system effect :)
 &nbsp;